Kimplul/copyjit/README.md

 + `make`

-This will produce a simple test program, `copyjit`, which just generates a procedure that sums the first billion digits.
+This will produce a simple test program, `copyjit`, which just generates a procedure that sums the first billion numbers.

 ## Idea